Get Started

 We're not actually doing more than one thing at a time.
 We're rapidly switching from one task to another, repeatedly.

-2. Multitasking affects the quality of work
+2. Multitasking affects the quality of your work

 Devoting your full attention to a single task helps you focus and be more thorough in your work.
 You can do a better job of picking up on details that may have been missed if you had tried to multitask.

-4. Multitasking affects decision-making
+3. Multitasking impacts decision-making

 See: How To Make Better Decisions As An Entrepreneur